Scripture Reference: Joshua 5:13-6:27

 - For younger children: Hang a red streamer from one of your classroom windows.
-Take the children for walk outside and let them spot the window.
+Take the children for a walk outside and let them spot the window.

-- Go outside and act out the battle of Jericho.
+- Go outside and act out the Battle of Jericho.

 - List and discuss commands of God that seem difficult or unusual in today’s society.
 (Examples: 1 Peter 2:13-15; 3:9; Ephesians 6:1; Matthew 5:44 and more.)